 Silk and y-fronts

 At 10 am, we were greeted, enthusiastically, by a gent.
 He was carrying his wash bag and sported a pair of navy blue y-fronts with contrasting trim.
 Later, our French host bid us good morning.
 She donned a small, silk dressing gown which left nothing to the imagination.
 She decadently kissed us on both cheeks and offered us a glass of prosecco.
-Dare we enquire about the whereabouts of our breakfast?
+Dare we inquire about the whereabouts of our breakfast?
 Maybe not… We might have got more than we bargained for!